Abbeville suspect back in custody after brief flight from justice

-A detainee who escaped officers is back in custody after being captured on top of an Abbeville manufacturing plant.
+A man who escaped officers is back in custody after being captured on top of an Abbeville manufacturing plant.

+Abbeville police arrested John Eric Clark, 27, of 503 N. Main St., Abbeville after learning the Abbeville County Sheriff’s had a general session bench warrant for him stemming from a drug offense.

-Abbeville police arrested a person who had outstanding warrants Thursday, Abbeville Police Chief Ron Bosler said.
-When an officer was taking the individual to the sallyport of the Abbeville County jail, the person managed to get away from police and fled.
+When an officer was taking Clark to the sally port of the Abbeville County jail, he managed to get away from police and fled.

 Wright Middle School was placed on lockdown at 2:55 p.m. because of the active search, according to a post on the school’s Facebook page.
 The lockdown was lifted at 3:50 p.m. after the Sheriff’s Office notified the school administrators that it was safe to send the students home, said Skip Hopkins, director of student services for Abbeville County School District.